buildpacks/spec/buildpack.md

 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/app.toml`.
 - MAY write a list of sub-paths within `<app>` to `<layers>/app.toml`.
-- MAY write default values that should persist to subsequent builds in `<layers>/defaults.toml`.
+- MAY write values that should persist to subsequent builds in `<layers>/store.toml`.
 - MAY modify or delete any existing `<layers>/<layer>` directories.
 - MAY modify or delete any existing `<layers>/<layer>.toml` files.
 - MAY create new `<layers>/<layer>` directories.